tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

   console.log(teacher, question);
 }

-import ask from 'workshop.mjs';
+import ask from "workshop.mjs";
-ask('This is a default import, right?');
+ask("This is a default import, right?");
 // Kyle This is a default import, right?"

-import * as workshop from 'workshop.mjs';
+import * as workshop from "workshop.mjs";
-ask('This is a namespace import, right?');
+ask("This is a namespace import, right?");
 // Kyle This is a namespace import, right?"
 ```